kristoisberg/samp-map-zones/README.md

     on if the map zone is valid or not.
 - `bool:GetMapZoneAreaCount(MapZone:id, &count)`
   - Retrieves the count of areas associated with the map zone.
 Returns `true` or `false` depending on if the map zone is valid or not.
-- `bool:GetMapZoneAreaPos(MapZone:id, area, &Float:minX = 0.0, &Float:minY = 0.0, &Float:minZ = 0.0, &Float:maxX = 0.0, &Float:maxY = 0.0, &Float:maxZ = 0.0)`
+- `GetMapZoneAreaPos(MapZone:id, &Float:minX = 0.0, &Float:minY = 0.0, &Float:minZ = 0.0, &Float:maxX = 0.0, &Float:maxY = 0.0, &Float:maxZ = 0.0, start = 0)`
   - Retrieves the coordinates of an area associated with the map zone.
-Returns `true` or `false` depending on if the map zone is valid and there are enough areas associated with the map zone or not.
+Returns the array index for the area or `-1` if none were found.
+See the usage in in the examples section.
 - `GetMapZoneCount()`
   - Returns the count of map zones in the array.
 Could be used for iteration purposes.